 We learn on the way by walking the way.

 Design, Free Will, Causality it all seem obvious when you don’t look too closely.
-But apologists ignore prominent examples where things are not designed, like trees, clouds, waves, and conversation.

 When we walk down a busy street, do we plan our route?
 We have eureka moments, use trial and error, we make plans, then throw them out, to make new plans.
-We iterate, adapt, follow instincts and intuitions.
-We become immersed in activity, loosing our self.

 A cause is to change what already exists, creativity is the same.
 The artist creates the art from existing materials.
 It’s not instantly popping into existence from nothing.

-It’s a myopic understanding of how humans work.
+The design argument doesn’t work because it is based on a a myopic understanding of how humans work.
 It’s turning consciousness into a fetish; its contents of intentions, plans, and analysis are projected onto an image of God.
 We know we act spontaneously without plan or intent, yet theists seem to ignore that side of existence.

 It is a bias, even a need towards intentions, agency and feeling in control.
 That’s to say, consciousness.
 We make plans and set a goal only for circumstances to make them unworkable or impossible.